rs/rest-layer/README.md

 	/posts?sort=quantity,-created

-## Skipping

-Skipping of resource items is defined through the `skip` query-string parameter.
-The `skip` value is a positive integer defining the number of items to skip when querying for items.

-To use a resource field with the `skip` parameter, the field must be defined on the resource.

-Skip the first 10 items of the result:

-    /posts?skip=10

-Return the first 2 items after skipping the first 10 of the result:

-    /posts?skip=10&limit=2
-Note that `skip` can't be used with pagination.

 ## Field Selection

 REST APIs tend to grow over time.
 Resources get more and more fields to fulfill the needs for new features.
 But each time fields are added, all existing API clients automatically gets the additional cost.
 This tend to lead to huge wast of bandwidth and added latency due to the transfer of unnecessary data.